Skip to content

 • Example: 00:00:01,000 --> 00:00:04,000

-• Subtitle Content: Subtitle text can contain one or more lines and is displayed on the video.
-SRT does not support formatting text such as color, font size, etc. These must be defined through player settings or additional style files.
+• Subtitle Content: The subtitle text can contain one or more lines to be displayed on the video.
+SRT does not support formatting text, such as color or font size.
+These must be defined by player settings or additional style files.

 • Example: Hello my friend!